dmyers/laravel-pages/README.md

 ## Usage

-To add a page, create a view in your app directory at `views/pages/` and the URL will map to the path.
+To add a page, create a view in your resources directory at `resources/views/pages` and the URL will map to the path.
 You can nest folders and they will be included in the URL.

 In your views there is a helper you can use to link to pages: